aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Rotate Image Java – Advanced Image Manipulation
+# How to Rotate Image in Java – Advanced Image Manipulation

 ## Introduction

-If you're diving into the world of **rotate image java** and advanced image manipulation in Java, Aspose.PSD has got you covered.
+If you're diving into the world of **how to rotate image** in Java and advanced image manipulation, Aspose.PSD has got you covered.
 In this guide, we'll walk you through a series of tutorials, each unlocking a new dimension of image‑processing capabilities using Aspose.PSD for Java.
 Whether you need to rotate an image, replace fonts, or resize graphics proportionally, you’ll find step‑by‑step instructions that keep you productive.

 ## Quick Answers
 - **What is the easiest way to rotate an image in Java?** Use Aspose.PSD’s `Image.rotate()` method for lossless rotation.